alvaroderas/lost-at-cornell-backend/api.md

 {
     "id": <ID>,
     "title": <USER INPUT>,
-    "item": <USER INPUT>,
+    "image": <IMAGE URL OR NULL IF NOT PROVIDED>, "item": <USER INPUT>,
     "status": <USER INPUT>,
     "text": <USER INPUT OR NULL IF NOT PROVIDED>,